tigera-cs/Kubernetes-and-Container-Security-Instructor-Led-Workshop/5. Chapter 2 - Cluster & Pod - WAF/waf.md

 ```
 _____________________________________

-2. Deploy sample apps and a pod that we will use to simulate `east-west` `HTTP` attacks:
+2. Deploy sample apps and a pod that we will use to simulate `a lateral` `HTTP` attacks:

 ```
 kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/microservices-demo/release/v0.7.0/release/kubernetes-manifests.yaml